pwujczyk/ProductivityTools.GoogleCloudNetworking/articles/network-intelligence/flow-analyzer/enable-functionality/index.md

 Flow Analyzer lets you perform opinionated network traffic analysis with 5-tuple granularity (source IP, destination IP, source port, destination port, and protocol).

+Functionality is free, but customers need to pay for the storage that is used by logs

 ## Enabling flow logs